tomasfabian/ksqlDB.RestApi.Client-DotNet/doc/joins.md

 # JOIN clause - Joining collections

+In `ksqlDB`, the **JOIN clause** is used to combine data from two or more streams or tables based on a common field or condition.
+It allows you to perform relational operations on the streams and tables in real-time.

 ### Multiple joins with query comprehension syntax (GroupJoin, SelectMany, DefaultIfEmpty)
 **v1.1.0**

+Query comprehension syntax provides a more declarative and readable way to express LINQ queries compared to method chaining syntax.
+However, it's worth noting that query comprehension syntax is just a different way of writing LINQ queries and is ultimately translated to method calls behind the scenes.

 ```C#
 using ksqlDB.RestApi.Client.KSql.RestApi.Statements.Annotations;